GLOBAL MARKETS-Equities tumble as Nasdaq, Brexit concerns mount; bonds rally

 "I think the ECB's message will be clearly dovish, given the latest numbers on inflation and the recent rally in the euro," said Pasquale Diana, Senior Macro Economist at investment manager AcomeA SGR.

-Concerns also rose about the path of the UK's exit from the European Union after the head of the British government's legal department quit over suggestions that Prime Minister Boris Johnson was threatening to override parts of the Withdrawal Agreement treaty signed in January, increasing the chances of a disorderly Brexit .
+Concerns also rose about the path of Britain's exit from the EU after the head of the UK government's legal department quit over suggestions that Prime Minister Boris Johnson was threatening to override parts of the Withdrawal Agreement treaty signed in January, increasing the chances of a disorderly Brexit .

 Oil fell on worries that a recovery in demand could weaken as coronavirus infections flare up around the world.